To help make Barnet even better for those who live, work and study here.

 The disability and mental health sport provision is an initiative set-up by Manisha Tailor MBE who has been a carer for her twin brother for 19 years.
 He was diagnosed with mental illness as a result of severe bullying at school and the severity of his needs means he requires 1:1 care.
-This free provision allows adults like her brother who require care from within the local area, to come together and enjoy sport in a safe place where they can simply be themselves and support their local football club as it is hosted at Wingate and Finchley (a local non-league club).
+This free provision allows adults like her brother who require care from within the local area, to come together and enjoy sport in a safe place where they can simply be themselves and support their local football club once a week.
+Additionally, with the funding, we will be able to use indoor space during cold weather.
 It is designed to promote an active, healthy and an independent lifestyle for adults suffering from mental illness and disability.
-How people cope with mental health problems is getting worse as the number of people who self-harm or have suicidal thoughts is increasing.
-In the UK approximately 1 in 4 people will experience a mental health problem each year -this provision can be a support mechanism for those suffering.
+This provision can be a support mechanism for those suffering and your donations will help with this.

 What we'll deliver: